Statewide Justice Advocacy

 With many partners, we are involved in numerous local, regional and statewide commissions, boards and committees.

-The Alaska Criminal Justice Commission (ACJC)
+The Alaska Criminal Justice Data Analysis Commission

 Access and Fairness Commission